darkmavis/CyclopsFramework/README.md

 ## CYCLOPS FRAMEWORK - LESS CODE.
 MORE GAME.
 ### Tweening, psuedo-threading, cascading tags and so much more.

+Update from the future, regarding the use of the term psuedo-threading:

+I've been using coroutines with properties overlapping async/await and state machines since 2007.
+I didn't learn the term coroutine until several years later.
+That's probably the term I should have used, but just not something most developers were aware of at the time.
+I did ask around a bit though and nobody I knew was familiar with this style of coding.
+I think async/await took even longer to catch on, slightly later in the 2010s.
+Before that though, I used this framework to achieve the exact same style of code when dealing with RESTful web APIs and other types of remote procedure calls.

 Welcome to the Cyclops Framework!
 This is an active AS3 based project that I use in my professional life as a game developer and would like to share with the community.
 The purpose of